-Now consider a piece of software, perhaps something called a Web browser.
+Now consider a piece of software, say something called a Web browser.
 The first copy may cost \$1 million to develop, but the second and ensuing copies go for 99 cents to cover the cost of the floppy disk, packaging, advertising, and shipping and handling.
 But the developer is smart enough to give it away free, in order to establish a user base large enough to create a de facto standard, thereby creating "early lock-in."
 The strategy is to make money off of upgrades and bundled features.
 Essentially, you have increasing returns, because each unit of increased production faces none of the perils faced by the peanut farmer.
 Welcome to the world of nonlinear economics caused by positive feedback.
 The result is that the economy, as a whole, is becoming differentiated:

 Mechanisms of increasing returns exist alongside those of diminishing returns in all industries.
-But roughly speaking, diminishing returns hold sway in the traditional part of the economy: the processing industries.
-Increasing returns reign in the newer part: the knowledge-based industries.
+But roughly speaking, diminishing returns hold sway in the traditional part of the economy-the processing industries.
+Increasing returns reign in the newer part-the knowledge-based industries.
 Modern economies have therefore bifurcated into two interrelated worlds of business corresponding to the two types of returns.
 The two worlds have different economics.
 They differ in behavior, style, and culture.
-They call for different management techniques, strategies, and codes of government regulation Where do service industries such as insurance, restaurants, and banking fit in? ...
-It would appear that such industries belong to the diminishing returns, processing part of the economy ...
-[But] (t)hese industries, too, are subject to mild increasing returns In fact, the increasing returns character of service industries is steadily strengthening, one of the marks of our time is that in services ... processing insurance claims, supplying and inventorying in retail, conducting paralegal searches for case precedents are increasingly being handled by software Services belong to both the processing and the increasing returns world.
-But their center of gravity is crossing over to the latter.34
+They call for different management techniques, strategies, and codes of government regulation...
+Where do service industries such as insurance, restaurants, and banking fit in? ...
+It would appear that such industries belong to the diminishing returns, processing part of the economy...[But] (t)hese industries, too, are subject to mild increasing returns. . .
+In fact, the increasing returns character of service industries is steadily strengthening, one of the marks of our time is that in services... processing insurance claims, supplying and inventorying in retail, conducting paralegal searches for case precedents-are increasingly being handled by software. . .
+Services belong to both the processing and the increasing returns world.
+But their center of gravity is crossing over to the latter.

-The concept of increasing returns is the work of W. Brian Arthur of Stanford and the complexity theory think tank, the Santa Fe Institute.
-The anti-trust action by the Justice Department against Microsoft was to a great extent based on increasing returns.
+The concept of increasing returns is the work of W. Brian Arthur of Stanford and the complexity theory think-tank, the Santa Fe Institute, who has again been passed over for the Nobel Prize.
+This year it went to a pair of individuals for devising stock market derivatives, of all things.
+The continuing antitrust action by the Justice Department against Microsoft is to a great extent based on increasing returns.
 It is ironic that there is now case law based on nonlinearity, while its applications remain largely unrecognized in other realms.
 It is almost enough to make one say something nice about lawyers!